arash-mazidi/WASMIZER/README.md

 Repository ID | Owner-Repository Name | Repository URL | Creation Date | Pushed Date | Stars| Forks| Size| Commit SHA

-* _wasm-wat-files_ contains folders with the name of repoOwner-repoName (e.g., RepoOwner: X, and RepoName: Y --> foldername: X-Y).
-They contain binary files after comilation for the repository.
+* _wasm-wat-files_ contains wasm-files and wat-files folders.
+They includes folders with the name of repoOwner-repoName (e.g., RepoOwner: X, and RepoName: Y --> foldername: X-Y).
+They contain binary files after comilation for the repository, and a metadata.csv file that shows information about the compilation.

-* _wasm-wat-files-pre_ contains folders with the name of repoOwner-repoName (e.g., RepoOwner: X, and RepoName: Y --> foldername: X-Y).
+* _wasm-wat-files-pre_ contains wasm-files and wat-files folders.
+They includes folders with the name of repoOwner-repoName (e.g., RepoOwner: X, and RepoName: Y --> foldername: X-Y).
 They contain binary files before compilation for each repository.

 ### LICENSE
 This tool is free, and you are welcome to send pull requests to improve/extend it.
 Please cite the tool as shown below when it is used elsewhere: